 Tree Lighting Ceremony | Pioneer Courthouse Square

 As Event Director for Pioneer Courthouse Square, a nationally recognized urban public plaza known as Portland's living room, Cari produced a number of community events including the annual Tree Lighting Ceremony.
-The event drew over 30,000 attendees, the highest single day attendance for a public event in Portland.
+The event drew over 30,000 attendees and featured live entertainment by Thomas Lauderdale of Pink Martini and appearances by local media and dignitaries.

 Behind the Brand: A Maker's Journey | Portland Culinary Alliance